Lincy-Zoho/TemplateRepositoryNew/README.md

 In user mode, there is no extra configuration beyond the channel endpoint itself.

-The Cliq channel message is posted as the authenticated user, and the default bot name or thumbnail is configured in the workflow YAML if needed.
+The Cliq channel message is posted as the authenticated user, and the bot name or thumbnail is already configured in the workflow YAML, so no additional setup is required here.

 ### 4.3 If posting as a bot — getting the bot unique name